nolds9/DIR_SPA/README.md

 - Provide a link to display favorited movies.

 ### Notes:
-- Decided to use Node.js back-end to build an Express app with Sequelize and Postgres, and to polish OOJS skills.
+- Decided to polish OOJS skills by using Node.js to build an Express app with Sequelize and Postgres.
-- Machincal Failure and timebox constraints forced this version to fall into the "Bronze" class of MVPs.
+- Timebox constraints and the developer's local machine failing, forced this version to fall into the "Bronze" class of MVPs.

 #### Version 1: "Bronze"
 - v1.0's back-end contains a single model, "Favorite"